-The Accommodation Request Form and documentation should be submitted to the Vice President for Student Affairs as far in advance of the period for which the accommodations are requested as possible.
+The Accommodation Request Form and documentation should be submitted as far in advance of the period for which the accommodations are requested as possible.
 The College may not be able to arrange for accommodations that are not requested in a timely manner.
+At its discretion, the College may allow for temporary accommodations while awaiting documentation or the execution of the fill accommodations policy requirements.

-The Vice President for Student Affairs reviews the Accommodation Request Form and the accompanying documentation, and pursues one of the following courses of action:
+The 504/ADA Coordinator reviews the Accommodation Request Form and the accompanying documentation, and pursues one of the following courses of action:

-- i. certifies the student's eligibility for accommodation under this policy; or - ii. finds that there is insufficient information to certify the student's eligibility, and through a written or e-mail communication, either - a) denies the student's request for certification and accommodation and informs the student of the available channels of appeal; or - b) requests additional information.
+i. certifies the student's eligibility for accommodation under this policy; or

+- ii. finds that there is insufficient information to certify the student's eligibility, and through a written or e-mail communication, either - a) denies the student's request for certification and accommodation and informs the student of the available channels of appeal; or - b) requests additional information.

-2. Accommodation Dialogue
+Accommodation Dialogue

-Once a student has been certified as a student with a disability within the scope of this policy and is therefore deemed eligible for accommodation within the scope of this policy, the Vice President for Student Affairs:

-reviews the student's request for accommodation(s); and

-consults and works with the student and other appropriate members of the College community to formulate and communicate a proposed course of action that would constitute a reasonable accommodation of the student's disability, given the nature and extent of the disability, the student's compensatory skills, course or program requirements (to the extent applicable, given the scope of this policy and the College's unique curriculum), and College resources.
+Once a student has been certified as a student with a disability within the scope of this policy and is therefore deemed eligible for accommodation within the scope of this policy, the 504/ADA Coordinator reviews the student's request for accommodation(s) and consults and works with the student and other appropriate members of the College administration to formulate and communicate a proposed course of action that would constitute a reasonable accommodation of the student's disability, given the nature and extent of the disability, the student's compensatory skills, course or program requirements (to the extent applicable, given the scope of this policy and the College's unique curriculum), and College resources.

-In reaching certification and accommodation decisions, the Vice President for Student Affairs may, in his or her discretion, consult discretely and/or confidentially with appropriate professionals within and/or outside the College regarding the interpretation, appropriateness and validity of requests and documentation submitted in connection with this procedure.
+In reaching certification and accommodation decisions, the 504/ADA Coordinator may, in their discretion, consult discretely and/or confidentially with appropriate professionals within and/or outside the College regarding the interpretation, appropriateness and validity of requests and documentation submitted in connection with this procedure.

-Note: The College reserves the right to recommend accommodations that differ from the specific approaches suggested by the student or individuals documenting the student's disability, so long as the accommodations proposed by the Vice President for Student Affairs achieve the objective of program accessibility as required by law.
+The College reserves the right to recommend accommodations that differ from the specific approaches suggested by the student or individuals documenting the student's disability, so long as the accommodations proposed by the 504/ADA Coordinator achieve the objective of program accessibility as required by law.

-Agreed-upon accommodations will be documented in a written accommodations plan that will be signed by the student and the Vice President for Student Affairs or designee.
-If accommodations are not agreed upon, the Vice President for Student Affairs will provide to the student a written (or e-mail) description of what accommodations were deemed reasonable and offered by the College.
+Agreed-upon accommodations will be documented in a written accommodations plan that will be signed by the student and the 504/ADA Coordinator.
+If accommodations are not agreed upon, the 504/ADA Coordinator will provide to the student a written (or e-mail) description of what accommodations were deemed reasonable and offered by the College.

-If accommodations acceptable to the student cannot be developed through cooperative dialogue, the student may appeal the decision of the Vice President for Student Affairs through the Appeals Process described in Section III below.
+If accommodations acceptable to the student cannot be developed through cooperative dialogue, the student may appeal the decision of the 504/ADA Coordinator through the Appeals Process described in Section III below.

-B. Role of the Student
+Role of the Student